-Further limiting EIE programs from reaching full potential is the reality that there are currently no evidence-based curriculum programs or social norm campaigns on the list of supported evidence-based curricula that center highrisk students, namely: Black, Indigenous, and Students of Color, low-income students, LGBTQIA+ & QTPOC students, students with disabilities, student parents, or adult learners in a campus environment.
-While the average cost of the existing, non-culturally responsive evidence-based curriculum varies, it is often more costly than the current funding structures allow.
-Even with virtual training options, the risk-reward ratio of an evidence-based program that continues to exclude the needs and experiences of high-risk populations is too much of a financial gamble for struggling EIE Providers to risk.
+Further limiting the potential impact of EIE programs, there are currently no resources on the list of supported evidence-based curricula that center high-risk students, namely: Black, Indigenous, and Students of Color, lowincome students, LGBTQIA+ & QTPOC students, students with disabilities, student parents, or adult learners in a campus environment.
+While the average cost to procure existing, non-culturally-responsive evidence-based curriculum varies, it is often more expensive than the current funding structures allow.
+Even with virtual training options, the risk-reward ratio of an evidence-based program that continues to exclude the needs and experiences of high-risk populations is too much of a financial gamble for struggling EIE Providers to absorb.
 Recent needs assessment data shows that EiE Providers are pivoting away from the programs they are trained in, and 33% of programs are using "homegrown" trainings.
 These unique programs are designed and used within specific settings, and may work for specific populations or cultures.
 The New York State Training and Technical Assistance Center (TTA) has done its best to stay abreast of changes, emerging best practices, and trending conversations within the campus sexual violence prevention field despite very limited resources.
-Providers already have their own resources and coaching opportunities available to provide a general suite of campus trainings and programs to: first year students, student leaders, student employees/resident advisors, and school staff.
+Providers already have their own resources and coaching opportunities available to provide a general suite of campus trainings and programs to first year students, student leaders, student employees/resident advisors, and school staff.
 However, support for requests for the following groups continues to be in high demand: high-risk student populations, students of color, international students, students with intellectual and/or physical disabilities, commuter students, transfer students, student athletes, graduate students, student parents, and athletic staff.

-TTA, EIE Providers, and campuses need adequate culturally responsive resources to develop and implement high-quality program materials that respond to the needs students historically left out of current primary prevention efforts.
+TTA, EIE Providers, and campuses need adequate culturally responsive resources to develop and implement highquality program materials that respond to the needs students historically left out of current primary prevention efforts.